-Bakelite is an item jewelry collectors should keep an eye out for considering how prices have risen over the last few decades.
+Bakelite is an item a jewelry collector should keep an eye out for considering how prices have risen over the last few decades.
 Authentic bakelite jewelry can sell for thousands of dollars, so it's important you learn how to tell the difference between genuine and imposter plastic jewelry.

 What Is Bakelite?

-Bakelite jewelry became especially popular in the 1930's and 1940's after a wider assortment of colors was introduced.
+Bakelite jewelry became especially popular in the 1930s and 1940s after a wider assortment of colors was introduced.
 The new batch of Bakelite colors captured the imagination of more and more jewelry companies.
-Coco Chanel was one famous designer who offered Bakelite jewelry and accessories.
+Coco Chanel was a famous designer who offered Bakelite jewelry and accessories.

 Bakelite is the trade name for the plastic product produced by the Bakelite Corporation, but materials made using the same formula were eventually sold under other trade names in the US and around the world.